Rainy season unleashes with fury, beauty in US Southwest

 FLAGSTAFF, Ariz.
 (AP) — After two bone-dry years that sank the U.S. Southwest deeper into drought, this summer’s rainy season unleashed with fury.

 Monsoon storms have brought spectacular lightning shows, bounties of wildflowers and mushrooms, and record rainfall to the region’s deserts.
-They’ve also brought destruction, flooding streets and homes, and leading to some swift water rescues and several deaths.
+They’ve also brought destruction, flooding streets and homes, and leading to some swift water rescues and more than a dozen deaths.

 It’s a remarkable reversal from 2019 and 2020, when the annual period known simply as “the monsoon” left the region parched.
 The seasonal weather pattern that runs from mid-June through September brings high hopes for rain, but the moisture isn’t guaranteed.